Chair-for-Security-Engineering/Write-Write/README.md

 # Write-After-Write

-This repository contains some code for our Write-After-Write paper.
+This repository contains some code for our Write-After-Write paper published at RAID'22 (https://doi.org/10.1145/3545948.3545987).
 It includes three porgrams:
 - Demo: A minimal example that shows the timing difference of Write+Write
 - Evsets: Bottom-up construction of LLC eviction sets
-- Covert: A synchronization demo using the Write-After-Write clock across CPU cores
+- Clock Demo: A synchronization demo using the Write-After-Write clock across CPU cores

+The programs have been tested on several CPUs.
+Note that we cannot guarantee that the code will run on your CPU.
+We cannot provide support -- however, if you have a question, feel free to open an issue here and we'll try to answer it.
+The code is for demonstration purposes only.
+Any use is at your own risk.
+Please note that use for criminal purposes is prohibited and will be prosecuted.
+The authors are not liable for any damage caused.

 ## Libtea Dependecies
 The **demo** program has a dependecy on Libtea, for installation instructions see [Libtea](https://github.com/libtea/frameworks).